sharmavarun840/In_Var_Manhattan/README.md

-Can us asoc file in excel and plot the manhattan Dependencies required: import pandas as pd import matplotlib.pyplot as plt import seaborn as sns
+Can us .assoc file in excel and plot the manhattan Dependencies required: import pandas as pd import matplotlib.pyplot as plt import seaborn as sns